 It wasn’t pretty.
 Why did I do that to myself?

-After spending decades as someone who provided visual solutions to problems, suddenly I found myself providing written solutions to problems.
+After spending decades as a designer who provided visual solutions to problems, suddenly I found myself providing written solutions to problems.

-And I knew I wanted to build an audience around the idea that strategic marketing and smart design decisions build recognizable brands.
-And that anyone can learn the basic principles of both, and apply them to their business.
+I knew I wanted to build an audience around the idea that strategic marketing and smart design decisions help you build a recognizable brand.

 But to find the people I wanted to help, I needed to write to them.
 I needed to create helpful written content online — content that would get my site found, and keep readers engaged.

-Systems and processes to the rescue
+Easier content marketing happens when systems and processes come to the rescue

 There’s only one of you, so you naturally start looking for ways to work more efficiently.

 In my design business, everything I was able to develop a process or system for, I did.
 Processes made mundane tasks go faster.
 They freed up time for the more interesting tasks on my plate.

-They helped.
+My content marketing strategy helped — a lot.
 Every time I sat down to write a piece of content, I approached it with the same set of tools, and used the same basic steps.

 The words began to flow with ease.
 I sweated and fretted a whole lot less and began (to my surprise) to enjoy the process.

-A secret too good not to share
+An easier content marketing secret that’s too good not to share

 Because I like to teach, I didn’t want to sit on this system I’d developed and not share it.
 I began to write posts for Copyblogger where I spelled out some of my thinking on creating content with ease.